It's pretty much my dream job, and I don't think I would've ever got it without my MA from the University of Sheffield

-From joining as publishing assistant I have clawed my way up to deputy editor, and am now also editor of Kickaround, our brand new monthly football magazine for ages 7–12.
+From joining as publishing assistant I have clawed my way up to deputy editor.
 Over the years I've done everything from sub-editing, commissioning, writing and interviewing to plenty of T-shirt folding.

 I love working in a small business where I get to be involved in all aspects of the magazine's production.
 It's pretty much my dream job, and I don't think I would've ever got it without my MA from the University of Sheffield.